rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 	The modified function uses NPM [request](https://www.npmjs.com/package/request) to call the Custom Vision Service, passing the URL of the image to be analyzed.
 It parses the results and retrieves the value indicating the probability that the image contains a polar bear.
 Then it uses NPM [tedious](https://www.npmjs.com/package/tedious) to write a record to the database.
 That record contains the camera ID, the latitude and longitude of the camera, the image URL, a timestamp indicating when the picture was taken, and an ```IsPolarBar``` value indicating whether the image contains a polar bear.
 The threshhold for determining whether the image contains a polar bear is 80%.

 	Another notable aspect of this code is its use of a [shared-access signature](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1), or SAS.
 The "photos" container that you created in Lab 1 is private.
 To access the blobs stored there, you must have access to the storage account or have the storage account's access key.
-SASes allow anonymous users to access individual blobs, but only for a specified length of time and optionally with read-only access.
+Shared-access signatures allow anonymous users to access individual blobs, but only for a specified length of time and optionally with read-only access.

 	The code that you just pasted in uses the Azure Storage SDK for Node.js ([azure-storage](https://www.npmjs.com/package/azure-storage)) to generate a read-only SAS for the blob that is passed to the Custom Vision Service, and appends it to the blob URL as a query string.
 The SAS is valid for 3 minutes and allows read access only.
 This allows your code to submit private blobs to the Custom Vision Service for analysis without putting the blobs in a public container where anyone could download them.